SingularInversions/FaceGenBaseLibrary/README.md

 * Functional and declarative design in as much as makes sense for C++.
   * Extensive use of return value elision.
   * Declarative GUI layout, declarative dependency graph for computations.
-* Minimal OOP-sfucation; Some member functions and constructors, few private members or inheritance.
+* Minimal OOP-fuscation; Some member functions and constructors, few private members, no inheritance.
   * Prefer boost::function and boost::bind to abstract class interface.
 * Templates are used when they provide clear benefit.
   * RAII used throughout.